 The Children’s Online Privacy Protection Act (COPPA) strives to protect children under 13 from data collection efforts.
-But effort is not effective as there are sites that require users to be 13 or older to make an account without even verifying the age of their users.
+But the effort is not effective as there are sites that require users to be 13 or older to make an account without even verifying the age of their users.
 Advertisers track such children’s online activities to target them with ads.

 Since there is no provision to check such practices, the onus lies on parents.
 It may sound very simple that advertisers are targeting teens and tweens, but ads appearing on your children’s smartphone could be problematic.
 Targeted ads are supposed to appeal very specifically to individual users.
-We can take a few examples like ads related weight loss may encourage unhealthy dieting in a teen with self-esteem issues.
-Such ads watched by young smartphone users is most likely to affect their self-confidence.
-Parents must talk to teens about these things so that they can recognize such ads and may not fall prey to words of a social media influencer.
+We can take a few examples like ads related to weight loss that may encourage unhealthy dieting in a teen with self-esteem issues.
+Such ads watched by young smartphone users are most likely to affect their self-confidence.
+Parents must talk to teens about these things so that they can recognize such ads and may not fall prey to the words of a social media influencer.

-Parents should also make effort that their kids take regular breaks from social media and the advertising that goes with it.
+Parents should also make an effort that their kids take regular breaks from social media and the advertising that goes with it.
 It is difficult to put a complete sensor but imposing sensible limits on your child’s smartphone use can be helpful.